Assets: how they work

 How uploaded assets are stored and served

-Asset Manager stores its asset files in an S3 bucket (i.e.
+Asset files are stored in an S3 bucket (i.e.

-It should be noted that both applications do actually serve the asset requests, rather than letting nginx serve directly from the share.
+It should be noted that Asset Manager does actually serve the asset requests, rather than letting nginx serve directly from the share.
 This is to enable the following features:

 - Assets are not served until they have been virus scanned; a placeholder image or page is shown for assets that are not finished scanning.

 - Assets can be access-limited so that only authorised users can see them.

 - Asset files can be replaced, and a request to the original path redirects to the replacement.
 Currently only Whitehall and Specialist Publisher support this.